-The Skin Editor empowers users to design Thesis Skins by editing templates in a visual, drag-and-drop environment.
+The Skin Editor empowers anyone to edit templates in a visual, drag-and-drop environment.
 In order to get the most use out of this powerful tool, however, it’s important to understand some basics of templates and how they work.

 Templating 101 ∞

 WordPress uses database queries to select the appropriate template for the kind of page (a home page, a single post, a set of search results, etc.) requested by the browser.
 The order in which WordPress chooses templates based on the specific query is called the Template Hierarchy.
 The process of assigning these templates is a complex one, as shown in this visual representation of the Hierarchy.

 Thesis eliminates the need to locate and edit via code the files cited in the Hierarchy by providing a visual template editor (this is the HTML mode of the Skin Editor).
 These templates are composed of Thesis Boxes, which represent the various HTML elements of a page, as well as the dynamic WordPress functions which provide content (such as the WordPress Loop).

 You may add, remove, or rearrange these Boxes at will to edit the template, and so change the display of any given page.
 Thus, the answer to the question ‘How do I edit the HTML?’ is ‘You edit the HTML by editing the templates in the Skin Editor.’

 By default, the Home template is displayed when you access the Skin Editor within the WordPress Dashboard.
 To access links to all other templates, just click on the large button displaying the name of the template (in this case, HOME); a black panel displaying these links will appear.
 This is the Template Manager:

 From the Template Manager, you may access and edit any of your Skin’s templates.
 You may also create brand-new, custom templates, and even copy one template to another.